 The focus in this week’s CCOEI eNews is on the multicultural municipality of Monash.
 This brings to a conclusion our series over the past few issues on local government in Eastern Melbourne.
-We also review last evening’s CCOEI on-line ‘lockdown’ community concert; plus our regular wrap of local news, and information from further afield.
+We also review last evening’s CCOEI online ‘lockdown’ community concert.

-The City of Maroondah features in CCOEI eNews No 26.
-We also spotlight the success from CCOEI’s first Multicultural Community Concert held on Facebook along with our regular wrap-up of all the previous week’s news and information for migrant service providers, CALD community leaders and advocates.
+The City of Maroondah features in CCOEI eNews 26.
+We also spotlight the success from CCOEI’s first Multicultural Community Concert held on Facebook along with our regular wrap-up of last week’s news and information for migrant service providers, CALD community leaders and advocates.

 In this issue we give details for the next MSC meeting and up-coming series of CCOEI online multicultural concerts.
-Our lead feature this week looks at how the City of Manningham serves its migrant communities; plus our usual news & info wrap-up for the past week, multicultural arts, professional development, jobs, volunteering and scholarships.
+Our lead feature this week looks at how the City of Manningham serves its migrant communities; plus our usual news about multicultural arts, jobs, volunteering and scholarships.

 In this issue we announce an exciting up-coming series of CCOEI online community concerts.
-Our lead feature looks at how the City of Knox serves its migrant communities (digital extract from eNews No. 24 available here) .
-The next few issues will continue to showcase our local councils across Melbourne’s Eastern Metropolitan Region addressing the needs of their CALD residents
+Our lead feature looks at how the City of Knox serves its migrant communities (extract available here).
+The next few issues will continue to showcase our local councils across Melbourne’s Eastern Metropolitan Region addressing the needs of their CALD residents.

 This week’s edition of CCOEI eNews features how the City of Whitehorse serves its migrant communities.
 The next few issues will also showcase how local councils across Melbourne’s Eastern Metropolitan Region address the needs of their CALD residents.